vishrahulgit/exceladdin/Fave_Addin_ReadMe.txt

   • Unprotect
 Convert to Number
   • Select Cells Convert to Number
-All Sheets on A1 Cell
+A1 Cell
-  •
+  • All Sheets on A1 Cell
 Remove Formula
   •
 Selected cells Only